smiledt/ansible-extend-disk/README.md

 Requirements
 ------------

+This role relies on the community.general collection.
 There must be unallocated disk space available on the system.

 Role Variables
 --------------